SAFEHR-data/PIXL/pytest-pixl/README.md

 - `FTP_PORT`: port on which the FTPS server is listening
 - `FTP_USER_NAME`: name of user with access to the FTPS server
 - `FTP_USER_PASSWORD`: password for the authorised user

+## Available testing utilities

+- `dicom.write_volume`: write a volume of MRI DICOMs for testing